openvinotoolkit/docker_ci/dockerfiles/ubuntu20/build_custom/README.md

 # Build custom Intel® Distribution of OpenVINO™ toolkit Docker image
-This repository folder contains Dockerfile to build a docker image with the Intel® Distribution of OpenVINO™ toolkit.
+This repository folder contains the Dockerfile to build a docker image with the Intel® Distribution of OpenVINO™ toolkit.

 ## Components
 * [OpenVINO™ Toolkit - Deep Learning Deployment Toolkit repository](https://github.com/openvinotoolkit/openvino)